Turkey Gambling Regulation

 Licensing Requirements As Turkey is a predominantly Muslim country, the laws and the political trends in the country are often affected by religion.
 This is one of the reasons why gambling has been a part of Turkey’s history for a relatively short period.
 Placing bets on horse races was legalized in 1984 and casinos were allowed to operate in 1990.

-While gambling has been legalized for a few years, in 1996, there were several amendments to the law, imposing some restrictions.
-With the latest changes to the law, casinos were required to be open only 8 hours a day and winnings had to be paid only by cheques.
-These changes were introduced in September, only a few months after the assassination of Ömer Lütfü Topal who was known as the “casino king”.
-Just a few months after the amendments were introduced in September, a new law was approved in December 1996, banning the operations of casinos.
+Although gambling had been legal for a few years, in 1996 several amendments imposed additional restrictions.
+Under the new rules, casinos could open for only eight hours a day, and winnings had to be paid only by checks.
+These changes were introduced in September, just a few months after the assassination of Ömer Lütfü Topal, known as the “casino king.”
+A few months later, in December 1996, a new law was passed banning casino operations.

-The ban of casinos came into effect on 11 February 1998, with casino operations being illegal in Turkey until the present day.
-Despite the sudden and harsh ban, there were various casinos in the country that continued to operate illegally.
-Before casinos in Turkey were banned by the new law, the industry’s estimated worth was $1 billion, with about 20,000 people being employed in the sector.
+The casino ban took effect on February 11, 1998, and casino operations remain illegal in Turkey to this day.
+Despite the sudden and harsh ban, numerous casinos continued to operate illegally.
+Before the ban, the industry was estimated to be worth $1 billion and employed about 20,000 people.

-To further cement a strict regulation, in 2006, Turkey banned online gambling.
-The new restrictions, however, were not as effective as the government was anticipating them to be.
-An example of the ineffective restriction was a report noting that about a quarter of Betsson’s revenue for 2009 was generated thanks to bets placed from Turkey.
-Determined to restrain Turks from gambling online, in 2013, the Turkish Parliament introduced harsh penalties for individuals who are caught gambling online.
-The government also imposed penalties for financial institutions that allowed any payments related to online gambling.
+To further tighten regulation, Turkey banned online gambling in 2006.
+However, the new restrictions were not as effective as the government had anticipated.
+Their ineffectiveness was illustrated by a report showing that about a quarter of Betsson’s revenue for 2009 was generated thanks to bets placed from Turkey.
+Determined to stop Turks from gambling online, the Turkish Parliament introduced harsh penalties in 2013 for individuals caught gambling online.
+The government also imposed penalties on financial institutions that processed payments related to online gambling.

 Gambling Regulation in Turkey

-Gambling has been legalized for only a few years in Turkey as the country has implemented harsh laws that restrict Turks from participating in almost any type of gambling.
-Up until the ’90s, Turkey had a pretty liberal overview on gambling, with both casinos and horse race betting being legalized in the country.
-However, concerns about money laundering and other issues related to gambling became the reason for the ban of casinos, with the Turkish government amending the laws several times to tighten the grip on illegal gambling in the country.
+Gambling has been legal for only a few years in Turkey, and the country has already implemented strict laws that keep Turks from participating in most forms of gambling.
+Up until the 1990s, Turkey maintained a fairly liberal stance on wagering, with both casinos and horse race betting permitted.
+However, concerns about money laundering and other gambling-related issues prompted a ban on casinos, and the Turkish government has since amended the laws several times to tighten its grip on illegal gambling.

-The definition of gambling is given in the Criminal Code of Turkey, with gambling described as games that are played for gain and the outcome of these games depends solely on chance.
-Such activities are deemed illegal and may impose certain penalties.
+The definition of gambling is provided in the Criminal Code of Turkey, where gambling is described as games played for gain whose outcomes depend solely on chance.
+Such activities are deemed illegal and can lead to penalties.

 Lottery and Games of Chance in Turkey